Sweet Potato Muffins

 Last year after Thanksgiving, I had a lot of leftover Spiced Sweet Potatoes.
 My kids and I love sweet potatoes, but really, there are only so many times you can eat them.

-I considered freezing them, and as I thought about that, it made me think about how I free pumpkin puree.
+I considered freezing them, and as I thought about that, it made me think about how I freeze pumpkin puree.
 And that made me wonder how things would turn out if I used leftover sweet potatoes in a recipe instead of pumpkin puree.

 So I set about making sweet potato bread and sweet potato muffins.
 I was shocked at how good they were.
 Dare I say that I liked the recipes better with sweet potatoes than with pumpkin?
 I really do!